|

 This policy is intended to:

-- provide a framework for graduate capabilities at QUT
+- provide reference points for graduate capabilities that are articulated and developed through QUT courses

 - provide faculties with guidance on the implementation of graduate capabilities within courses.